Augustinetharakan12/My-Interview-Preps/competitive-programming/README.md

 1. Given a sorted array A, size N, of integers; every element appears twice except for one.
 Find that element in linear time complexity and without using extra memory.
 1. Given an input stream of n integers, find the kth largest element for each element in the stream.
 1. Given two arrays A1[] and A2[] of size N and M respectively.
 The task is to sort A1 in such a way that the relative order among the elements will be same as those in A2.
 For the elements not present in A2, append them at last in sorted order.
 It is also given that the number of elements in A2[] are smaller than or equal to number of elements in A1[] and A2[] has all distinct elements.
+1. Given a matrix mat[][] of size M*N. Traverse and print the matrix in spiral form.
+1. Given an array A[] of integers, sort the array according to frequency of elements.
+That is elements that have higher frequency come first.
+If frequencies of two elements are same, then smaller number comes first.
+1. Given a list of non negative integers, arrange them in such a manner that they form the largest number possible.The result is going to be very large, hence return the result in the form of a string.